Receivers for low-bandwidth optical (through-the-air) communications

 Vacuum tube detectors:

-Among the older types of detectors, one is the phototube, while another is its far more sensitive cousin, the photomultiplier tube (PMT).
+Among the older types of detectors, one is the phototube, and another is its far more sensitive cousin, the photomultiplier tube (PMT).
 Still used today, the photomultiplier tube is unmatched in its ability to detect extremely low levels of light (especially at shorter wavelengths) with fast response - provided that the tube's spectral sensitivity curve is well-matched to the wavelength of light of interest.

-Note: In the near future, I hope to run some "A/B" comparison tests between the PIN diode optical receivers and readily-available photomultipliers, such as the 931A and a more modern multialkalai PMT.
+Note: In the future, I hope to run some "A/B" comparison tests between the PIN diode optical receivers and readily-available photomultipliers, such as the 931A and a more modern multialkalai PMT.

 Photoresistors: